Publications

 CONCLUSIONS: We identify a novel anti-inflammatory and anti-fibrotic role for TRPM7 and suggest that its protective effects are mediated, in part, through Mg2+-sensitive processes.

 Onat, Emre, Ece Kars, Şeref Gül, Kaya Bilguvar, Yiming Wu, Ayşe Özhan, Cihan Aydın, et al. (2020) 2020.
-“Human CRY1 Variants Associate With Attention Deficit/Hyperactivity Disorder”.
+“Human CRY1 Variants Associate With Attention Deficit/Hyperactivity Disorder.”.
 The Journal of Clinical Investigation 130 (7): 3885-3900. https://doi.org/10.1172/JCI135500.

 Attention deficit/hyperactivity disorder (ADHD) is a common and heritable phenotype frequently accompanied by insomnia, anxiety, and depression.
 Here, using a reverse phenotyping approach, we report heterozygous coding variations in the core circadian clock gene cryptochrome 1 in 15 unrelated multigenerational families with combined ADHD and insomnia.
 The variants led to functional alterations in the circadian molecular rhythms, providing a mechanistic link to the behavioral symptoms.
 One variant, CRY1Δ11 c.1657+3A>C, is present in approximately 1% of Europeans, therefore standing out as a diagnostic and therapeutic marker.
 We showed by exome sequencing in an independent cohort of patients with combined ADHD and insomnia that 8 of 62 patients and 0 of 369 controls carried CRY1Δ11.
 Also, we identified a variant, CRY1Δ6 c.825+1G>A, that shows reduced affinity for BMAL1/CLOCK and causes an arrhythmic phenotype.
 Genotype-phenotype correlation analysis revealed that this variant segregated with ADHD and delayed sleep phase disorder (DSPD) in the affected family.
 Finally, we found in a phenome-wide association study involving 9438 unrelated adult Europeans that CRY1Δ11 was associated with major depressive disorder, insomnia, and anxiety.
 These results defined a distinctive group of circadian psychiatric phenotypes that we propose to designate as "circiatric" disorders.